Bollywood in the spotlight of the spin-off of "Call My Agent" - ExBulletin

 Bollywood in the spotlight of the spin-off of “Call My Agent”

-New Delhi (AFP) The director behind a biting look at India’s entertainment industry says the behind-the-scenes deals and daring Bollywood personalities have proven to be a rich target for satire.
+New Delhi (AFP) The director behind a biting look at the Indian entertainment industry claims that backstage deals and daring Bollywood personalities have proven to be a rich target for satire.

 Shaad Ali’s latest venture is a local adaptation of a hit Netflix series that follows four hapless French talent agents as they argue and pamper their famous clients.